FAQ

 How does VendorsMap compare to Zapplication?

-Zapplication focuses on juried art and craft shows and charges per-application fees, typically from 5 to 50 dollars per application.
-VendorsMap is free, covers all event categories, and presents events on an interactive map rather than a text-based directory.
+Zapplication focuses on juried art and craft shows and charges per-application fees, typically 5 to 50 dollars per application.
+VendorsMap charges a flat $40 per year Membership with no per-application fees, covers all event categories, and presents events on an interactive map rather than a text-based directory.
+A vendor applying to even three or four juried shows a year on ZAPP would already spend more in application fees than a full year of VendorsMap Membership.
 See the full comparison at vendorsmap.com/compare/zapplication.

 How does VendorsMap compare to FestivalNet?

 FestivalNet is a long-running directory that charges vendors an annual subscription for access to vendor leads.
-VendorsMap is free, is presented as an interactive map rather than a paginated directory, and covers events in all 50 states.
+VendorsMap is also a paid Membership ($40 per year) but uses an interactive map instead of a paginated directory, covers farmers markets and consignment stores in addition to festivals, and includes Scam Protection that reimburses up to $500 per incident if a listed event turns out to be a scam.
 See the full comparison at vendorsmap.com/compare/festivalnet.

 Privacy and payments